-Westover offers a rich and diverse curriculum in art history.
-In addition to the year-long examination of global artistic traditions in AP Art History, each trimester an art elective course offers a critical study of a particular culture in courses like “Italian Renaissance Art,” or thematic explorations in courses like “Women in the Visual Arts”, or “Masterpieces.”
-These traditional and seminar-style art history courses are complemented by Humanities course offerings which examine period or thematic studies of culture through art history, music, literature, photography, or the classics in courses like “The Romantic Spirit,” “Nature in the Arts,” or “The Art of Protest.”
+Westover offers a rich and diverse curriculum in Art History.
+In addition to the year-long examination of global artistic traditions in AP Art History, each trimester an art elective course offers a critical study of a particular culture in courses like “Italian Renaissance Art,” or thematic explorations in courses like “Women in the Visual Arts.”
+These traditional and seminar-style art history courses are complemented by our interdisciplinary course offerings which examine period or thematic studies of culture through art history, music, literature, photography, or the classics in courses like “The Romantic Spirit,” “Nature in the Arts,” or “The Art of Protest.”
 And because of Westover’s trimester structure, students have an opportunity to take art history classes beyond the one-course requirement and can choose from a course curriculum that changes and develops throughout a student’s four years at Westover.

 These skills in visual literacy are made meaningful through direct visual encounters with museum objects as each student experiences works of art outside the classroom.
-Every term, each art history or humanities class takes a field trip to museums such as the Metropolitan Museum of Art, the Museum of Modern Art, the Frick Collection, Dia:Beacon, the Wadsworth, Storm King, or the Yale British Center for the Arts, among others, or to musical concerts and ballets at Lincoln Center, for example.
+Every term, each art history or interdisciplinary class goes on a relevant field trip to museums such as the Metropolitan Museum of Art, the Museum of Modern Art, the Frick Collection, Dia:Beacon, the Wadsworth, Storm King, or the Yale British Center for the Arts, among others, or to musical concerts and ballets at Lincoln Center, for example.

 The Sonja Osborn Museum Studies Internship enables a junior or senior to broaden and enrich her dedication to Art History through practical experience in museum work.
 The program draws on the strengths of two Connecticut institutions, Westover School and Hill-Stead Museum, both of which share a common heritage of celebrating women who possess a strong commitment to and passion for the arts.